Zeugma440/atldotnet/README.md

 ## What is ATL .NET ?

-This library is aimed at giving .NET developers a managed, portable and easy-to-use library to **read and write metadata from various digital audio formats** with one single unified API, whatever the underlying format.
+This library is aimed at giving .NET developers a managed, portable and easy-to-use library to **read and write metadata from digital audio files and playlists** with one single unified API, whatever the underlying format.

 ```csharp
 using ATL.AudioData;